aquadrizzt/TomeAndBlood/README.md

 What it says on the tin :O

+NOTE: multiclass sorcerers cannot use the normal sorcerer spell-learning screen - that is hard-coded.
+Instead, you have to use an ability from your item abilities (the backpack icon in the main game screen) which will let you pick one spell.
+Use this ability as often as necessary to fill out your known spells.
+And remember to use it after you level up!

-Multiclass sorcerers' casting slots are governed by MXSPLSRC.2da, just like the regular sorcerer.
+COMPATIBILITY NOTE: multiclass sorcerers' casting slots are governed by MXSPLSRC.2da, just like the regular sorcerer.
 However, any changes to that file must be made BEFORE you install multiclass sorcerers.
 So if you like to change spell tables with Tweaks Anthology or something like that, make sure you do the spell-table-changing portion of that mod before installing Tome & Blood.

-Installation of this component will also automatically install the Revised Idenitfy spell and convert spell sequencers and contingencies to pick from any known spell, instead of from any memorized spell (changes which are necessary to work with these casters).
+INSTALLATION NOTE: installation of this component will also automatically install the Revised Idenitfy spell and convert spell sequencers and contingencies to pick from any known spell, instead of from any memorized spell (changes which are necessary to work with these casters).

 COMPONENT 82: Arcanist